anikau31/systemc-clang/docs/source/developer/using-clang-query.rst

 .. code-block:: c++
    :linenos:

-   $ `clang-query`.sh -extra-arg=-I$SYSTEMC/include docs/source/matcher/counter.cpp -f control.dbg
+   $ clang-query -extra-arg=-I$SYSTEMC/include docs/source/matcher/counter.cpp -f control.dbg

 You will notice that we have multiple matches (more then 2), and we should only be having two matches for the two SystemC modules.
 To correct this, we have to make two changes: